***PLEASE READ TERMS AND CONDITIONS CAREFULLY BEFORE CONTACTING***

-Above hourly rates are for labor only.
-Materials are extra and marked up 20%.
+Rates are billed hourly or by the job depending on complexity.
+Estimates do not include unflorseen work..
+Materials are extra and marked up 20% for residential and 30% for commercial occupancies.
 You may provide your own materials but please be advised if you purchase the wrong materials and a technician is on site the hourly rate still applies while the correct materials are purchased.
 We do not guarantee materials we did not purchase.
 We find it's best to have the technician purchase needed materials in most circumstances for a stress free experience and guarantee.
 The technician is on the clock while getting necessary supplies.
 We recommend having additional small jobs on a punch list to take full advantage of the two hour minimum.
 Maybe you need filters changed, new batteries in your smoke detectors or some boxes moved to storage?
 No job too small!
 Beyond our service area an increased trip charge will apply and determined by distance, agreed upon prior to deployment.
-All commercial service will include $50 trip charge minimum.
 Any necessary parking fees will be added to final bill.
 All major credit cards accepted.
 Credit card transactions will be assessed a 3% fee of the total invoice.
 We reserve the right to refuse work to anyone for any reason.
 Scheduling is on a first come first-served basis.
 To keep our rates competitive we will not be able to hold a specific time window while deciding if it will fit your schedule.
-By scheduling an appointment you agree that Cancellation within 24 hours of confirmed appointments will be assessed $50 with or without rescheduling.
+By scheduling an appointment you agree that Cancellation within 24 hours of confirmed appointments will be assessed $75 with or without rescheduling.

 Frequently Asked Questions (FAQ) - Handyman Costs